-LevelW(NLev(k-1)+1:NLev(k)) contains pointers to patches on level l = k.
+LevelW(NLev(k-1)+1:NLev(k))

 The collective symmetric point Gauss-Seidel relaxation can be vectorised by using a diagonal ordering.
 For this purpose, the elements of LevelW, referring to patches, are stored such that their diagonal number (being the sum of the ξ - and η -coordinates) is in monotonously non-descending order.
 The INTEGER array NDiag(0:MNOD, 0:MNOL, 0:2)1, informs about the position of the diagonal elements within the array LevelW.
 The patches on diagonal d of level k can be found in the range of LevelW.
 These index arrays are all generated by a subroutine, SortLv, and they must be updated only when the cell structure (the mesh) has changed.